Supraja90/Bus-Management/README.md

 # Bus-Management
 website on Bus
-check out readme pdf in the files
+check out output of the website in output.pdf